pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 ## Step 5: Choose a solver

-PyPSA-Earth supports several open-source and commercial LP solvers.
+PyPSA-Earth supports several open-source and commercial optimisation solvers.
 For a baseline run HiGHS is recommended: it is free, ships with the conda environment, and handles networks of this size efficiently.

 ```yaml
 --8<-- "tutorials/use-cases/snippets/config.KZ.yaml:14:16"